Phrogz/SLAXML/README.md

 local doc = SLAXML:dom(myxml)
 ```

-The returned table is a 'document' comprised of tables for elements, attributes, text nodes, comments, and processing instructions.
+The returned table is a 'document' composed of tables for elements, attributes, text nodes, comments, and processing instructions.
 See the following documentation for what each supports.

 ### DOM Table Features